squareboat/nest-social-auth/readme.md

 # NestJS Social login

-A mult-disk mult-driver filesystem manager for NestJS. 💾
+A mult-disk mult-driver social authentication manager for NestJS.

 ## Table of Content